chrismlarson/redistricting/README.md

 ## Proposed Solution
 Evenly split a state into a set number of districts by using county lines and population borders while keeping districts as compact as possible.
 Splitting is done by finding the lowest population paths through each county.

-### Rules we will follow
+### Rules the method will follow

 #### Keep communities together
 By using the [2010 US Census data](https://www2.census.gov/census_2010/04-Summary_File_1/Michigan/), this experiment will break up each state (starting with Michigan) into individual census blocks (the smallest population Census unit).
 With those blocks, form a population density map where each Census block knows its nearest neighboring blocks.
-Forming a state-wide population graph.
+Forming a state-wide population graph, in which the method initially splits the state using county lines.

-The splits will use a form of [dynamic programming used in seam carving](https://en.wikipedia.org/wiki/Seam_carving#Dynamic_programming)(an image analyzing method used for content-aware resizing).
+Further splits will use a form of [dynamic programming used in seam carving](https://en.wikipedia.org/wiki/Seam_carving#Dynamic_programming)(an image analyzing method used for content-aware resizing).
 By finding the lowest population path through a group of Census blocks, it will avoid breaking apart communities.

-Hopefully by doing this maps will naturally comply with the Voting Rights Act, but as mentioned before, using demographics other than location can lead to bias.
+Ideally by doing this, maps will naturally comply with the Voting Rights Act, but as mentioned before, using demographics other than location can lead to bias.
 So this experiment won't be using any of that information.
 And will leave the evaluation of the maps under the Voting Rights Act to third parties after map creation.

 #### Use of population borders
 The algorithm starts with state county borders, an already familiar set of dividing lines to most constituents.
-And then will create its own split lines that will avoid population dense areas or communities.
+And then it will create its own split lines that will avoid population dense areas or communities.
 The smallest possible population group will be Census blocks.

 #### Keep districts as round or compact as possible
-Using the [Polsby-Popper Test](https://en.wikipedia.org/wiki/Polsby-Popper_Test) and setting a threshold.
-If a district doesn't meet that threshold, that electoral map won't be acceptable.
+Using the [Polsby-Popper Test](https://en.wikipedia.org/wiki/Polsby-Popper_Test) the method assigns a weight to each group of blocks when forming a district.
+This way, it always creates the most compact districts given the groups of blocks available.

 ### Technical process
 There are two main parts to this algorithm: